Skip to Main Content

 #1: Building an Asian American Feminist Movement (2018) #2 How to Make History (2019) #3 Care in the Time of Coronavirus (2020) #4 To Us & Ours (2021)

+The Asian American Center of Santa Clara County (AASC) is a local organization of Asian Americans working to serve the community.
+They offer rental assistance, food assistance, immigration resources, and employment assistance to all community members.
 "With honor, trust, integrity, respect, accountability, empathy and hard work — we stand with all cultures and identities.
 We support a wide variety of cultures, backgrounds and talents.
 We hope to provided a variety of services to meet the needs of all people in our region."

 Grassroots Asians Rising (GAR) "is a national alliance of grassroots organizations rooted in working-class pan-Asian immigrant and refugee communities. . .
 As an ecosystem of strong grassroots organizations, [they] organize for a world where our working-class immigrant and refugee communities have dignity, safety, and justice."
 Explore their Racial Justice Toolkit and learn about the organizations they work with here